oracle/pgql-lang/pages/pgql-1.3-spec.md

 # Creating a Property Graph

-TODO
+The [CREATE PROPERTY GRAPH](#create-property-graph) statement allows for creating a property graph from a set of existing database tables.
+The [DROP PROPERTY GRAPH](#drop-property-graph) statements allows for dropping a graph.

 ## CREATE PROPERTY GRAPH

-The `CREATE PROPERTY GRAPH` statement allows for creating a property graph from a set of existing database tables.

-The statement starts with the keyword `CREATE PROPERTY GRAPH` followed by a graph name, an optional set of vertex table and an optional set of edge tables.
+The `CREATE PROPERTY GRAPH` statement starts with a graph name and is followed by an optional set of vertex table and an optional set of edge tables.

 The syntax is: